Affirmation, Aim, Angel, Anger, Anoint, Anthropomorphism

 Without aim, you go nowhere special.
 You have somewhere you want to go (a goal, a dream, a vision), but you get there by aiming for it.
 It's much better than random action, but on spiritual matters it still cannot stand by itself.
 Think of an arrow; we try, but no matter how hard we pull back on the bow or how well we aim, our vision wobbles, the gravity of sin pulls downward, the target is often missed.
 Our efforts need to be part of something bigger, aimed not by us but by the Spirit who can figure the right trajectory, supply the right power, and aim at the right target.

-You can also check the dictionary.
+You can also check the dictionary for ''.

 angel : messengers (Heb. mal'aki ) from beyond the material realm.
 They do God's errands -- mostly to tell us about something God is doing or is about to do.
 They can lead people to do (or not to do) things, but they do not interfere with peoples' own choices once those are made.
-Angels also have a protective role -- while Scripture is not very clear on how this works, the reports of the faithful over the years are clear about it.
+They also have a protective role -- while Scripture is not very clear on how this works, the reports of the faithful over the years are clear about it.
 Oh, by the way.... they're not always nice.

 to anoint [ < Old French enoindre < Latin inunguere < in- (on) + unguere (to smear, apply ointment) ] To apply oil onto someone.